Automate your development process

 - Practical guide: Flutter + Firebase + Codemagic

 This article is written by Souvik Biswas.
 He is a passionate Mobile App Developer (Android and Flutter) and has worked on a number of mobile apps throughout his journey.
-Loves open source contribution on GitHub.
+He loves open-source contribution on GitHub.
 He is currently pursuing a B.Tech degree in Computer Science and Engineering from Indian Institute of Information Technology Kalyani.
 He also writes Flutter articles on Medium - Flutter Community.